Emq17/Network-File-Shares-And-Permissions/README.md

 - Select `This PC`
 - Select `Windows (C;)`
 - Right Click inside the container and Select `New`
-- Select `Folder` and Create Four Folders
+- Select `Folder` and create four new folders
     - read-access
     - write-access
     - no-access